 My go-to is iMark Interactive.
 I discovered them earlier this year after finding myself continually frustrated by issues with my website that I had no idea how to fix, or who to go to.

 I signed on with iMark’s monthly WordPress support plan (the “Ready” option) earlier this year and have honestly been incredibly impressed by the support.
 Not only did they give the back end of my blog a solid once over and let me know what unnecessary plugins I had running, but they are also amazingly responsive any time I have a quick support request.
 They’ve been able to fix issues in minutes that I thought would take weeks, and I love knowing that they are keeping an eye on things behind the scenes for me every single day!
 Use the code “THANKS10” to get 10% off their WordPress support plans “Ready” and higher.

 They also have a great “beginner blogger tune up” package, for those just getting started, as well as an awesome site speed improvement service which I had them do for me and was blown away by the results.
 Can’t recommend them enough!

 They can also help if you’re trying to switch URLs, change hosts, redesign your site, etc.

-2) Work on your photography skills!
+2) Work on your photography skills

-3) Stay Motivated & Increase Your Traffic!
+3) Stay Motivated & Increase Your Blog Traffic

 - HAVE FUN!
 If you aren’t enjoying blogging and it becomes a chore, stop.
 Blogging should be fun, and it will show through in your posts.